artamonovkirill/AlexaControlledSamsungTV/README.md

 * if discovering TVs through the Alexa app does not discover the tvs correctly try running python3 alexasmartcli.py register and restarting the server.
 Then try to rediscover your tvs.

+* if alexa is communicating with you Rasberry Pi but commands are not working, you can try updating your ctx credentials by setting the ctx flag to False and redoing the pin

 ## Disclaimer:
-1) H and J series TVs are currently unsupported but are being worked on to support it

-2) If you have a cable box, in order to change the channel the alexa sends a command to the smart remote which sends it back to the cable box over RF.
+1) If you have a cable box, in order to change the channel the alexa sends a command to the smart remote which sends it back to the cable box over RF.
 Because of this for the command 'alexa change the channel' to work the remote needs to have line of sight with the cable box